fossabot/wash/README.md

 3. You have two survey datasets:

-- dataset collected using the [WSUP](http://www.wsup.com)-designed questionnaire containing information provided by households; and,
+- dataset collected using the [WSUP](http://www.wsup.com)- designed questionnaire containing information provided by households; and,

 - dataset on estimated population of each primary sampling unit (PSU) that were surveyed.
 Both datasets should have a matching variable labelled as *’psu’* denoting the unique identifier for each of the PSUs in the survey.